IHaskell/IHaskell/README.md

 Linux Package Installation
 ===

 There is a docker package for Linux.
-We will put it up on the registry, but for now you can build it yourself by cloning the repo and running:

-    sudo docker build -t IHaskell:dev .
-    sudo docker run -p 8778:8778 IHaskell:dev
+    sudo docker run -p 8778:8778 gregweber/ihaskell

-The console (instead of the browser) can be run with
+This is defaulted to run the browser.
+You can run the console instead with

-    sudo docker run -rm -i -t IHaskell:dev console
+    sudo docker run -rm -i -t gregweber/ihaskell console

 Windows Installation